 There are detectors on the market that detect both fire and carbon monoxide.
 You should test your detectors at least once a month using the test button to make sure the alarm sounds.
 When disposing of detectors return them to the manufacturer as some contain a small amount of a radioactive element.

 Another must have in your home is a fire-extinguisher.
-Be sure to get one that is properly classed and Underwriters Laboratory approved.
-Periodically check the extinguisher gauge to be sure that it is fully charged and ready to be used.
+Make sure to acquire one that carries proper classification and has Underwriters Laboratory approval.
+Periodically inspect the extinguisher gauge to ensure it is fully charged and ready for use.